Azure/Azure-Sentinel/Solutions/Recorded Future Identity/Playbooks/readme.md

 | **RFI-lookup-and-save-user** | Lookup additional information on a compromised user and save results to Log Analytics. |

 "Search" playbooks:
+These are the main playbooks, select one and run on a schedule.

 | Playbook Name | Description |
 |-|-|